julien-jacob/wplingua/readme.txt

 2. Easily configure your language switcher design with predefined options.
 3. You can choose which flag to display by language or import a custom flag.
 4. Once the plugin is downloaded, installed and activated, register your API key.
-5. As soon as your API key has been registered, your site is multilingual.
+5. As soon as your API key has been registered, your website is multilingual.
 This option screen allows you to configure your languages and their flags, as well as activate the functionalities.
 6. Customizing the language switcher, enable or disable auto-insertion + choose position or use the shortcode.
 7. Define translation rules that apply when generating machine translations.
 8. You have the possibility to exclude pages or parts of pages.
 9. If you need, you can edit a translation directly from your pages using our visual editor.
 10. You can access the list of translations present on a page, including those which are not directly visible (Meta SEO, texts, alternative images, title attributes, etc.)
-11. All translations are stored on your WordPress site.
+11. All translations are stored on your WordPress website.
 12. You can edit all translations for each languages.

 == Changelog ==

+= 1.3.0 =

+* New feature: Switcher in menu
+* Better admin UX
+ * Review texts
+ * Add help box
+ * Message if user leave translation edit page without saving
+* Optimize:
+ * In progress mode
+ * Text escaping and replace
+* Better Divi management
+* Better compatibility with PHP under V8

 = 1.2.4 =